ArmandJ77-zz/iNomNomMenuAPI/README.md

 # iNomNomMenuAPI

-## Problem Statment
+## Problem Statement
 Demonstrate capabilities to design,implement and test a CRUD RESTFul api.

 ## Domain
-The api returns results for a lunch menu and whihc contains menu items
+The api returns results for a lunch menu and which contains menu items

 ## Stack
 Build ontop of: